Essential renormalisation group: Introduction

-In the many years since K. Wilson first conceived of it, the exact RG, a.k.a. the non-perturbative functional renormalisation group has become a powerful technique that can be used to investigate a wide range of physical systems without relying on perturbation theory \cite{Morris:1998da,Berges:2000ew,PAWLOWSKI20072831,BAGNULS200191,Rosten:2010vm,Delamotteintro,DUPUIS2021}.
+In the many years since K. Wilson first conceived of it, the exact RG, a.k.a. the non-perturbative functional renormalisation group, has become a powerful technique that can be used to investigate a wide range of physical systems without relying on perturbation theory \cite{Morris:1998da,Berges:2000ew,PAWLOWSKI20072831,BAGNULS200191,Rosten:2010vm,Delamotteintro,DUPUIS2021}.
 The fundamental idea consists of introducing a momentum space cutoff at the scale $k$ into the theory which allows the high momentum degrees of freedom $p^2 > k^2$ to be integrated out to obtain an effective action for the low momentum degrees of freedom.
 Its modern formulation is based on an exact flow equation \cite{WETTERICH199390, Morris:1993qb} for the Effective Average Action (EAA) $\Gamma_k$.
-For our purposes, however, in Section~\ref{sec:framecoveq} we are led to consider the generalised form of the flow of the EAA which incorporates frame transformations along the RG flow \cite{PAWLOWSKI20072831}.
-It is this equation that allows us to implement essential schemes.
+For our purposes, however, in Section~\ref{sec:framecoveq} we are led to consider the generalised form of the flow of the EAA, derived by J.M.\,Pawlowski, which incorporates frame transformations along the RG flow~\cite{PAWLOWSKI20072831}.
+It is this equation that allows us to implement essential schemes by specifying conditions that fix the values inessential couplings.
+We comment on the validity of this approach which implicitly defines the frame transformation via a bootstrap.
+Despite this implicit approach, we explain in Section~\ref{sec:Observables} how observables can nonetheless be compute without full knowledge of the frame transformation.
 Moreover, we derive the dimensionless form of the generalised flow equation, where it becomes clear that the cutoff scale $k$ is itself an inessential coupling.
-We notice that the RG equations we use can be seen as the counterpart of the generalised flow equations for the Wilsonian effective action first written down by F.\,Wegner~\cite{Wegner1974}.
+We notice that Pawlowski's generalised flow equations can be seen as the counterpart of the generalised flow equations for the Wilsonian effective action first written down by F.\,Wegner~\cite{Wegner1974}.

-In order to make contact with the previous versions of the exact RG, in Section~\ref{sec:standardscheme} we reduce our general equations to the \emph{standard scheme} where typically only a single inessential coupling is specified.
+In order to make contact with the previous versions of the exact RG, in Section~\ref{sec:standardscheme} we reduce our general equations to the \emph{standard scheme} where only a single inessential coupling, namely the wave function renormalisation, is specified.

 Having presented the frame covariant formulation of the exact RG, in Section~\ref{sec:essentialscheme} we introduce the minimal essential scheme.
 In this scheme, all the inessential couplings are set to zero at every scale along the RG flow.
 Several comments are in order.
 Having a scheme of this type at hand provides practical advantages as well as a clearer physical picture of renormalisation.
 On the practical side, a major improvement of the minimal essential scheme as compared to the standard one is the fact that the form of the propagator maintains a simple form along the RG flow.
 This ensures that the propagating degrees of freedom are just those of the corresponding free theory.
 Conceptually, our scheme may also lead to a better understanding of the equivalence of quantum field theories \cite{CHISHOLM,Kamefuchi:1961sb,Bergere:1975tr} and the universality of statistical physics models at criticality, building on the insights of previous works \cite{JonaLasinio,Weinberg1979,Wegner1974,Ball:1994ji,Latorre:2000qc,Arnone:2002yh,Arnone:2003pa,Rosten:2005ep}.
 Moreover, we further develop and take advantage of the analogy between frame transformations and gauge transformations \cite{Latorre:2000qc}.
 Although, for the sake of simplicity, we will treat a single scalar field $\phi$, the generalisation to theories with other field content is obvious.
 As such, the scheme which we develop can be exploited in a wide range of areas of theoretical physics where the exact RG is a useful calculation tool.